xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 - The American Rescue Plan (ARPA)  has already spent or committed more than $25 billion to invest in affordable high-speed internet and connectivity.
 - The NTIA Tribal Broadband Connectivity Program (TBCP) is a $3 billion program, from President Biden’s Bipartisan Infrastructure Law and the Consolidated Appropriations Act, to support Tribal governments bringing high-speed Internet to Tribal lands

-With an estimated $40 in additional private equity funds being deployed in tandem with federal grants, 57 million additional homes will be served with fiber to the home (FTTH) in the next 5 years.
+With an estimated $40 billion in additional private equity funds being deployed in tandem with federal grants, 57 million additional homes will be served with fiber to the home (FTTH) in the next 5 years.

 ### New Providers
 While traditional, large-scale service providers will be able to expand their services with these new sources of funds, the goals and funding model of federal grants also open the door for new types of providers to enter the market.
 Smaller scale and non-traditional providers (such as utilities, tribal organizations, non-profit consortiums and public sector organizations) are taking advantage of federal grants to bring broadband to their constituents.
 For example, the BEAD program grants money to individual states that then distribute the funds through state-level broadband offices.
 These offices can give preference to smaller, community-based, and non-traditional providers that strive to serve the mission of providing broadband access to local underserved populations.